ricksbrown/cowsay/README.md

 ## Usage

-All the ways of using it support configuration consistent with the commandline flags of the original application, including full support for `COWPATH` environment variable.
+All the ways of using it support configuration consistent with the command line flags of the original application, including full support for `COWPATH` environment variable.

 Documentation can be found in various man pages on the web.

+It also introduces [cowjars](cowjar) which is a way of adding extra cows to the Java classpath.

 ### As a Command Line Utility

-#### Installation
+#### CLI Installation

-1. Download the executable Jar as [described above](#download).
+1. Download the executable jar as [described above](#download).
 2. Download the [wrapper scripts](wrappers).
 3. Update your PATH

+#### CLI Usage

-Once installed you can execute cowsay and cowthink from the commandline like so:
+Once installed you can execute cowsay and cowthink from the command line like so:

 ```bash
 # Simple cowsay CLI